citusdata/citus_docs/cloud/getting_started.rst

 Connecting Directly to a Worker
 -------------------------------

 The previous section shows how to get a connection string for the coordinator node.
-To connect a database client to an individual worker node instead, we'll need to create new a connection string by replacing the hostname in the coordinator connection string.
+To connect a database client such as `psql <https://www.postgresql.org/docs/current/static/app-psql.html>`_ to an individual worker node instead, we'll need to create new a connection string by replacing the hostname in the coordinator connection string.

 Under the "Nodes" tab in Cloud console each node lists its amazonaws.com hostname, like: